Directed by: Paul Feig || Produced by: Judd Apatow, Barry Mendel, Clayton Townsend

 SUMMARY & RECOMMENDATION: Bridesmaids is a standard character-driven ensemble comedy film, lead by the capable duo of Kristen Wiig and Maya Rudolph.
 You can predict the entire story after the first scene, but that’s OK given the relatibility of Wiig and her connection with Rudolph.
 Much of the supporting cast is fun despite the fact that Feig does little to help them with his camera.

-— However… much of the film’s actual comedy isn’t too funny or entertaining unless your idea of humor concerns characters vomiting on each others’ heads, shitting in the street or in bathroom sinks, and yelling expletives at each other.
+— However… much of the film’s actual comedy isn’t entertaining unless your idea of humor involves characters vomiting on each others’ heads, shitting in the street or in bathroom sinks, and yelling expletives at each other.
 O’Dowd is a superfluous character, and you feel the film’s length after two hours of repetitive improv and the aforementioned toilet jokes.
-Bridesmaids could’ve been an effective 90-minute comedy with a great deal more editing and a script-rewrite or two.
+Bridesmaids runs at least 30 minutes too long.

 —> ON THE FENCE: Clearly this film has appeal, given its critical and commercial success.
 That being said, neither of those two factors is necessarily indicative of novel filmmaking or artistic merit, so we’ll see how this film holds up in ten years.
 I’m betting it won’t.